callstats-io/csio-api-doc/source/includes/_integrate.md

   and aggregate the summary statistics _30 seconds_ after the last measurement for a conference is received.

-- send `fabricHoldz` or `fabricResume` whenever the user holds and unholds the call.
+- send `fabricHold` or `fabricResume` whenever the user holds and resumes the call.
   This is usually done when a user gets multiple incoming conference calls, and has to stop transmitting (hold) on one conference call to transmit on the other, and then returns to earlier call to resume transmitting (unhold).